iechor/docs/content/compose/compose-file/05-services.md

   - net.ipv4.tcp_syncookies=0
 ```

-You can only use sysctls that are namespaced in the kernel.
-Docker does not
+You can only use sysctls that are namespaced in the kernel. iEchor does not
 support changing sysctls inside a container that also modify the host system.
 For an overview of supported sysctls, refer to [configure namespaced kernel
-parameters (sysctls) at runtime](../../reference/cli/docker/container/run.md#sysctl).
+parameters (sysctls) at runtime](../../reference/cli/iechor/container/run.md#sysctl).

 ## tmpfs